 Personalized feeds

 The algorithm doesn't show you what's most relevant.
 It shows you what's most likely to keep you scrolling — which usually means content that triggers strong emotional reactions (outrage, envy, excitement, fear).
-Over time, your feed converges on whatever maximizes your engagement, which is rarely what makes you feel good.
+The Center for Humane Technology has documented how engagement-optimized feeds converge on content that hijacks human vulnerabilities at scale, well beyond what individual moderation can correct.

 The downstream effects